Best Golf Glove of 2021

-With its soft and luxurious Cabretta leather and closely tailored fit, the FootJoy Pure Touch Limited provides excellent comfort and grip and is our overall favorite golf glove.
-The select Cabretta leather provides a nice balance of softness, tackiness, and just the right thickness to give a comfortable, ergonomic fit, and a confident grip.
-The glove's fit is well-shaped to the contours of the hand and fingers without any extra bulkiness or bunched up material, and the soft leather has a noticeable high-end feel.
+With its soft and luxurious Cabretta leather and closely tailored fit, the FootJoy Pure Touch Limited provides excellent comfort and grip, earning its spot as our overall favorite golf glove.
+The select Cabretta leather provides a nice balance of softness, tackiness, and just the right thickness to give a comfortable, ergonomic fit and a confident grip.
+We found this glove to contour to the hand and fingers without any extra bulk or bunched up material, and the soft leather has a well-shaped fit and high-end feel.

-The Callaway OptiColor Leather Glove spruces up the typical bland white golf glove marketplace with an assortment of colors and does so with a respectable performance at a reasonable price.
-The Opti Feel+ leather has an ideal thickness to balance comfort and feel, and the overall construction and fit are excellent.
-We were overall very pleased with this glove's performance, and its middle of the road price tag makes it attainable for most golfers and an excellent value.
+The Callaway OptiColor Leather Glove spruces up the typical bland white golf glove marketplace with an assortment of colors — and does so with a respectable performance at a reasonable price.
+The Opti Feel+ leather has an ideal thickness to balance comfort and feel, and we found the overall construction and fit to be excellent.
+Overall, we were very pleased with this glove's performance.
+Toss in its middle of the road price tag, and you've got an attainable glove that provides an excellent value.

-While the Opticolor has excellent fit and feel, the leather is not as soft or grippy as other high-end models with more luxurious and supple materials.
-If you're more a fan of the traditional white golf glove, you may be disappointed that this glove is only available in a colored version.
-The Opticolor is still one of our favorite overall models, and one of the best at balancing comfort, performance, and value.
+While the OptiColor has superb fit and feel, the leather isn't as soft or grippy as other high-end models constructed of more luxurious and supple materials.
+Moreover, if you're a fan of the traditional white golf glove, you may be disappointed that this glove is only available in bold colors.
+The OptiColor is still one of our favorite overall models, and it's one of the best at balancing comfort, performance, and value.

 With a bargain price tag and surprisingly high-quality construction, the MG Dynagrip makes a 100% Cabretta leather glove easily attainable for golfers of all budgets.
 The thin, soft leather helps enhance grip with the club while still retaining a good amount of feel, inspiring confidence and control.
-The affordable price provides excellent value and is one of the only 100% Cabretta leather glove available in a price range usually dominated by models with lower grade synthetic materials.
+The low sticker price provides excellent value and is one of the only 100% Cabretta leather gloves available in this price range, which is usually dominated by models with lower-grade synthetic materials.

-While the Dynagrip's materials and construction are very good for such an affordable model, the leather is a bit thinner and less refined than what's found on the top-end gloves that we tested.
-The overall fit is also a bit bulkier, potentially leading to extra bunched up material that could reduce grip quality and club feel.
-Overall, the Dynagrip is a worthy competitor and our top choice for golfers on a shoestring budget.
+While the Dynagrip's materials and construction are very good for such an affordable model, the leather is still a bit thinner and less refined than that of the top-end gloves.
+The overall fit is also somewhat bulkier, potentially leading to extra bunched-up material that could reduce grip quality and club feel.
+Overall, though, the Dynagrip is a worthy competitor and our top choice for golfers on a shoestring budget.

-Very similar to our overall favorite overall model, the Titleist Players glove stands out for its excellent tailored fit and high-end materials.
-The Footjoy earns our top honor with its larger flexible elastic wrist cuff that likely makes it adaptable to and more comfortable for a wider range of golfers.
+We appreciate the Titleist Players glove for its top-tier materials and tailored fit.
+It's similar in this way to our favorite model, the FootJoy Pure Touch, but the FootJoy has a larger flexible elastic wrist cuff, making it adaptable to a wider range of hand sizes.
 The Titleist has much smaller elastic inserts for a more precise, custom feeling fit.
-Both models have top-quality craftsmanship and high-end leather that is soft and supple and helps provide excellent grip and feel.
+Both models have top-quality craftsmanship and soft, supple, high-end leather that provides excellent grip and feel.

 While we love the high-end fit and feel of this glove, we realize that its more customized fit may not suit every hand shape or size.
-Other models with less precise fit may provide greater flexibility.
-This glove is also one of the more expensive models that we tested, and the soft and supple leather can wear out faster than less refined materials.
-The Titleist Players is still one of our favorite gloves, and we recommend anyone looking for high-end materials and a superb fit to give it a try.
+Other models with a less precise fit may provide greater flexibility.
+This glove is also one of the pricier models that we tested, and the soft and supple leather can wear out faster than less refined materials.
+The Titleist Players is still one of our favorite gloves, and we recommend anyone looking for top-quality materials and a superb fit to give it a try.

-With strategically placed padded inserts to help enhance grip pressure, the Bionic StableGrip is our choice for players with hand ailments such as arthritis.
-The padded palm and padded rings around each finger help noticeably increase contact pressure with the club, which could be a huge benefit for certain players who struggle with grip pressure.
+With strategically placed padded inserts to help enhance grip pressure, the Bionic StableGrip is our go-to for players with hand ailments such as arthritis.
+The padded palm and padded rings around each finger help noticeably increase contact pressure with the club, which could be a huge benefit for those who struggle with grip pressure.
 The overall fit is also very comfortable and ergonomic, and the materials are of high quality.

 The padded inserts can also significantly decrease the feel between the hand and the club, which could hinder finesse-type players.
 For competitive golfers, note that the Bionic StableGrip is only approved for use in USGA competitions with a medical waiver.
 Most casual golfers not planning on joining any official competitions likely won't need to worry about that and may benefit from the unique design.

-The TaylorMade Tour Preferred is constructed from 100% AAA Cabretta Soft Tech Leather, providing luxurious comfort and high-end feel.
-The leather has just the right thickness and tackiness to enhance grip with the club but not compromise feel or finesse.
+The TaylorMade Tour Preferred is constructed from 100% AAA Cabretta Soft Tech Leather, providing luxurious comfort and an upscale feel.
+The leather has just the right thickness and tackiness to enhance grip with the club without compromising feel or finesse.
 The glove is well constructed and feels like a high-end product.

-Where the Tour Preferred falls just short of other high-end models is with its fit precision.
-The fingers are well-shaped, but the overall size is just a bit bulky, causing extra material to bunch up on the back of the hand.
-Of course, different golfers with different hand shapes and sizes may have different fit experiences and perceptions, but we found that the overall precision is less refined than other high-end models.
-Overall, this is a high-end product that falls just short of the top contenders.
+Where the Tour Preferred falls just short of other premium models is with its fit precision.
+The fingers are well-shaped, but the overall size is somewhat bulky, with excess material bunching up on the back of the hand.
+Of course, different golfers with different hand shapes and sizes may have different fit experiences and perceptions — but we found that the overall precision is less refined than other top-of-the-line models.
+Still, overall, this is a high-end product that falls just short of the top contenders.

-The TaylorMade Tour Preferred Flex combines high-end Cabretta leather with flexible elastic inserts to create a glove with high-end feel and performance with a more flexible and comfortable fit.
+The TaylorMade Tour Preferred Flex combines high-end Cabretta leather with flexible elastic inserts to create a glove with an expensive feel and performance with a comfortable, flexible fit.
 The AAA Cabretta Soft Tech leather is as nice as any material on any glove, and the elastic insert on the back of the hand allows the glove to flex a little better as you grip the club, providing excellent overall grip and feel.

-We appreciated the high-quality leather and the flexible inserts, but this glove didn't perform quite as well as some of the top-end models in our lineup.
-The Cabretta leather isn't as soft and supple as some of the top-ranked gloves we tested, and the overall fit isn't as precise as others.
+We appreciated the high-quality leather and the flexible inserts, but this glove didn't perform as well as some of the higher-end models we tested.
+The Cabretta leather isn't as soft and supple as some of the top-ranked gloves, and the overall fit isn't as precise as others.
 This is still a high-performing glove at a reasonable price and could be a good option for golfers looking to balance cost and performance.

-The Footjoy Stasof stands out with its impressive craftsmanship and high-quality leather from Pittards of England.
-The glove looks and feels very similar to the highest performing gloves in our lineup, and could provide excellent grip and control when appropriately fitted.
+The FootJoy StaSof stands out with its impressive craftsmanship and high-quality leather from Pittards of England.
+The glove looks and feels very similar to the highest performing gloves in our lineup, and if appropriately fitted, could provide excellent grip and control.

-Unfortunately, the Stasof did not have nearly the same precise fit that its higher-end sibling from Footjoy, the Pure Touch Limited did.
-The Stasof has very bulky fingers that caused the material to bunch together, which compromised confidence in our grip and performance with this glove.
-While others may have a different experience with the fit, we found that it doesn't have the same high-end precision and ergonomics found on some of the higher-end models.
+Unfortunately, the StaSof lacked the precise fit of its higher-end sibling, the FootJoy Pure Touch Limited.
+The StaSof has very bulky fingers that caused the material to bunch together, which compromised confidence in our grip and performance with this glove.
+While others may have a different experience with the fit, we found that it doesn't have the same high-end precision and ergonomics found on some of the top-tier gloves.

-Since the Dawn Patrol's leather isn't quite as soft as other top-end gloves, golfers may compromise a little bit of feel and grip quality compared to the higher grade materials.
-This glove's fit is also a bit bulkier than others with a less precise, ergonomic feel.
-This glove would be a good choice for price-conscious golfers looking for good value who aren't concerned with having the most luxurious materials and fit.
+Since the Dawn Patrol's leather isn't quite as soft as some, golfers may compromise a little bit of feel and grip quality compared to the higher grade materials.
+This glove's fit is also a bit bulkier than others, with a less precise, ergonomic feel.
+It would be a good choice for price-conscious golfers seeking a good value and who are less concerned with having the most luxurious materials and fit.

 Why You Should Trust Us